European shares dip as Air Liquide loses steam

 In a research note, UBS kept a “sell” rating on Air Liquide’s shares and described the Airgas deal as “pricey”, with Air Liquide’s offer price representing a premium of 50.6 percent to Airgas’s one-month average share price.

 An international soccer match was called off in Germany on Tuesday after a security alert and two Air France flights from the United States were diverted.
-Air France KLM was down 0.5 percent.
+The effects on Air France KLM’s share price were short-lived, as it recovered from early falls to trade up 0.3 percent.

 Traders pointed to a rally in Russia-exposed stocks after Russia and France conducted air strikes in Syria.